yvelikova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_page_content.md

 ## Customize user registration emails

 You can customize the emails that are sent to API Portal users on sign up.
-All API Portal user emails are sent from API Manager, so to customize them follow the instructions in [Customize API Manager generated email](/docs/apim_administration/apimgr_admin/api_mgmt_custom/#customize-api-manager-generated-email).
+All API Portal user emails are sent from API Manager, so to customize emails see [Customize API Manager generated email](/docs/apim_administration/apimgr_admin/api_mgmt_custom/#customize-api-manager-generated-email).

 ## Customize API Portal user login